Uniform Mixing and Association Schemes: Type-II Matrices

+More specifically, a flat type-II matrix is called a \textsl{complex Hadamard matrix}.
+Therefore, we have the following.

-Recall that an $n \times n$ matrix $H$ is a complex Hadamard matrix if and only if \begin{enumerate}[(i)] \item{$H H^{*} = nI.$} \item{$H \circ \comp{H} = J.$} \end{enumerate} With this terminology we see that uniform mixing occurs on $X$ at time $t$ if and only if $\sqrt{n} U(t)$ is a complex Hadamard matrix.
+\begin{corollary} The graph $X$ admits uniform mixing at time $t$ if and only if $\sqrt{n}U(t)$ is a complex Hadamard matrix. \end{corollary}

-For the known examples of uniform mixing, the corresponding entries of $\sqrt{n}U(t)$ are roots of unity.
-Such matrices are called \textsl{Butson-type}.
+For the known examples of graphs that admit uniform mixing, the entries of $\sqrt{n}U(t)$ at the corresponding time are roots of unity.
+Such matrices are called \textsl{Butson-type} complex Hadamard matrices.
 They live in a more general family of complex Hadamard matrices whose entries are all algebraic numbers.
-In general, we see that if $U_X(t)$ has all algebraic entries, then the ratio of any two eigenvalues of $X$ must be transcendental.
-First we recall a useful formulation of the Gelfond-Schneider Theorem.
-This formulation is due to Michel Waldschmidt \cite{burger04}.